Comment on 'Quantum principle of relativity': Operational separability of subluminal and superluminal Galilean branches

 Remarkably the non-relativistic quantum model (ii) introduces inherent randomness consistent with the $G_s$ and reproduces the extent of stable macroscopic measures with a hierarchical structure (quarks, nucleons, nuclei, atoms, molecules\ldots).

-However the QPR employ $G_2$ ((1+1)-dimensional) space-time.
+However QPR employ $G_2$ ((1+1)-dimensional) space-time.
 Here the authors assume from outset that the relativistic invariant they are looking for must behave like probability, then they write down conditions (12-14) and then notice that there is a special case of such a function (15).
-However, this by no means shows that the inclusion of superluminal observers „implies the emergence of non-deterministic dynamics, together with complex probability amplitudes” \cite{QPR}.
+However, this by no means shows that the inclusion of superluminal observers `implies the emergence of non-deterministic dynamics, together with complex probability amplitudes' \cite{QPR}.

 In fact, the authors introduce a link between special relativity and quantum theory only on the level of subluminal branch $G_s$, restricting their consideration to a freely moving point-like particle propagating along multiple path.
 In other words, apart from intuition, there is no coherent formalism that treats both branches of $G_S$ and $G_s$ together.

-Thus, even on a conceptual level, it will be a great challenge basing on the QPR to justify the double role of tachyons, which would explain non-deterministic decays, quantum randomness and at the same time the unquestionable stability of certain quantum structures.
+Thus, even on a conceptual level, it will be a great challenge basing on QPR to justify the double role of tachyons, which would explain non-deterministic decays, quantum randomness and at the same time the unquestionable stability of certain quantum structures.

 In this sense keeping both branches at once has no operational significance.
-Indeed for the QPR the existence of the universal constant $c$ is crucial, in the contrast to the $\hslash$ , which applies only to the branch $G_s$ and it does not a priori any connection with $c$.
-In particular it seems unlikely that this asymmetry can be removed by any extension of the QPR to include the relationship between $\hslash$ and $c$.
-(The combination $\frac{\hslash}{c} \neq 0$ appears already in Einstein's wave-particle relations as well in the Bethe-Salpeter equation \cite{Bethe}, which however encounters a number of mathematical and interpretative difficulties).
+Indeed, for QPR the existence of the universal constant $c$ is crucial, in the contrast to the $\hslash$, which applies only to the branch $G_s$ and it does not \emph{a priori} any connection with $c$.
+In particular it seems unlikely that this asymmetry can be removed by any extension of QPR to include the relationship between $\hslash$ and $c$.
+(The combination $\frac{\hslash}{c} \neq 0$ appears already in Einstein's wave-particle relations as well in the Bethe--Salpeter equation \cite{Bethe}, which however encounters a number of mathematical and interpretative difficulties).